 $$ - $$$ Multiple locations You’re classy, right?
 Right.
 So why not show off your sophistication with a classic high tea?
 There are options to suit any number of budgets (Tea & Sympathy and Bosie Tea Parlor in the West Village are among the most affordable) but if you really want to impress your guests, go big with splurge-worthy teas at The Plaza, The Pierre, or The Ritz-Carlton.

 Enjoy a tasting menu for < $100/person

 $$ - $$$ Multiple locations Dining out is one of the best things about visiting NYC, which is why a diverse tasting menu should definitely be on your to-do list (especially when there are actually several great ones for less than $100).
 The Lower East Side’s newly Michelin-starred Contra has a nightly rotating seven-course menu for just $89.

-$ Red Hook Cult favorite ice cream purveyor Ample Hills in July opened a brand-new, 15,000-square-foot factory in Red Hook -- its 10th, and largest, NYC location.
+$ Red Hook Cult favorite ice cream purveyor Ample Hills’ 15,000-square-foot factory in Red Hook is its 10th, and largest, NYC location.
 Browse the interactive confectionary museum while you savor butter pecan brittle in a sugar cone (brown sugar ice cream studded with homemade pecan brittle).

 Free Various Locations The most exclusive ticket in town is . . . your library card.
 The Culture Pass program is free and unique to New York residents, or folks who work or go to school in the city.
 Book in advance and bring up to three guests -- tourists or otherwise -- to the Brooklyn Botanic Garden, The Frick, The Intrepid, and 30 other other cultural institutions, depending on availability.